Rio Tinto's market-beating profit boosts hopes for cash return

-MELBOURNE Anglo-Australian miner Rio Tinto RIO.AX RIO.L raised hopes it could sharply boost cash returns to investors after topping market forecasts with a 21 percent rise in first-half profit.
+MELBOURNE/LONDON Anglo-Australian miner Rio Tinto (RIO.AX) (RIO.L) raised hopes it could sharply boost cash returns to investors after topping market forecasts with a 21 percent rise in first-half profit.

 The world's no. 2 miner slashed costs and cut capital spending quicker than expected, and boosted shipments of iron ore by a fifth, which helped it offset a 29 percent slump in prices of the steelmaking ingredient this year.

-Strong cash flows allowed Rio to cut net debt to $16.1 billion (£9.56 billion), putting it in line with a mid-teens range it wanted to hit before it would consider returning capital to shareholders.
+Strong cash flows allowed Rio to cut net debt to $16.1 billion, putting it in line with a mid-teens range it wanted to hit before it would consider returning capital to shareholders.
 That boosted expectations for a share buyback in February, when it announces full-year results.

 Chief Financial Officer Chris Lynch said the company was no longer under pressure to cut debt.